 - Support your accounting and finance team.
 Provide an accurate picture of how much inventory you need at the right times.

 Optimize inventory levels in all warehouses

-Inventory management is one of the most important processes in commerce, yet time-consuming and hard to get it right.
+Inventory management is one of the most important processes in commerce, yet it is time-consuming and hard to get it right.
 Inventory management is like a balancing game.
-Having excessive stock means that you have to spend extra money on storage, or risking reaching expiring dates.
+Excessive stock means you have to spend extra money on storage or risk reaching expiring dates.
 A multi-warehouse inventory management software allows you to keep track of demand in sales channels and set inventory levels accordingly.
-Also, you may easily decide when to purchase new inventory or to reorder, making sure you never run out of stock.
+Also, you may easily decide when to purchase new inventory or reorder, ensuring you never run out of stock.

 Operate orders properly

 Order operation function in a multi-warehouse inventory management software offers merchants tools to digitize the full purchase order processes.
 It allows retailers to create and manage suppliers, purchase orders, and track progress.
 The key is to keep all information in one place so all teams involved can keep track of the status of every order and plan the next steps.
 Even better, business operators can ddd notes in particular orders, save and retrieve on-hold orders, create order numbers directly in-app with some advanced POS software.
 Some other functions that are equally handy are: